Diodes-Delight/www/content/docs/piunora/getting-to-blinky.md

 weight: 3
 ---

 ### This guide assumes that you have followed the Getting Started site and are using our modified Raspberry Pi OS.
+You will have to setup Blinka yourself otherwise via the resources linked below.

 Our OS image comes pre-installed with [Adafruit Blinka](https://learn.adafruit.com/circuitpython-on-raspberrypi-linux).
 A compatibility layer for [CircuitPython](https://circuitpython.org/) for Linux computers.
 You can run almost any CircuitPython code directly on Piunora that way.